tony-albanese/ci-project-4/README.md

 The idea and code for using the Bootstrap modals and django messages was from this YouTube video by [DjangoMastery](https://www.youtube.com/watch?v=zbsY-4ZLSkI).

+The HTML code for the Modals was taken from the [Bootstrap](https://getbootstrap.com/docs/5.2/components/modal/) website and modified accordingly.

 I used this tutorial on [SimpleIsBetterThanComplex](https://simpleisbetterthancomplex.com/) for the pagination feature using function based views: [How to Paginate with Django](https://simpleisbetterthancomplex.com/tutorial/2016/08/03/how-to-paginate-with-django.html)

 The Table of Contents was created with <a href='http://ecotrust-canada.github.io/markdown-toc/'>markdown-toc</a>.